What is the Short Breaks Prepaid Card?

 One of the ways that Portsmouth City Council provides short break leisure, activities and social opportunities to children and young people who have SEND, is through the Short Breaks Prepaid Card.

 You will be eligible to access the Short Breaks Prepaid Card if you live in Portsmouth and your child is of school/college age, either attending:

 - a special school for children and young people with special educational needs and disabilities and is under the age of 18.

-- a mainstream school/college/post 16 provision and have an Education, Health and Care Plan that specifies full time support (the funding allocated as part of the plan is equivalent to 25 hours or more support in school or 16 hours or more support in college) and is under the age of 18.
+- a mainstream school/college/post 16 provision and have an Education, Health and Care Plan that specifies a high level of support and is under the age of 18.